Are Louisiana Records Public?

 - The conviction or arrest record is not for a sexual or violent crime

-Outside of the expungement process, options for removal may require identifying each applicable record and locating the custodian agency.
+Outside of the expungement process, options for removal may require identifying each applicable record and locating the custodian agency according to the Louisiana public records act.
 However, interested persons must note that their names may still be available on private records.

 What is the Best Public Records Search Database?